LINC Conference

 “Training of Polytechnic Teachers through Blended Technologies: A-VIEW and MOODLE Web Based Technologies in the Western Zone of India” presented by R. K. Dixit

-“Integration of Technology Enabled Education in Learning: a Comparative Study of the Influence of Learning Standards in the U.S., Japan, Singapore, and Finland” presented by Mackenzie Hird, Yuko Okubo and Kanji Uchino (U.S. and Japan)
+“Integration of Technology Enabled Education in Learning: a Comparative Study of the Influence of Learning Standards in the U.S., Japan, Singapore, and Finland” presented by Kanji Uchino (U.S. and Japan)

 “Education for All Children: Countering the Challenges through Teacher Education” presented by Preeti Vivek Mishra (India)